Pathfinder FAQs For Coaches

 Q: What are the requirements I need to take care of in order for the Pathfinder on my team to receive their bike, gear and stipend?

-A: All requirements/instructions and deadlines are listed on the Pathfinders Coach Instructions page (Fall Leagues) which also lists each League’s Pathfinders Point Person (PPP).
+A: All requirements/instructions and deadlines are listed on the Pathfinders Coach Instructions page (Fall Leagues or Spring Leagues) which also lists each League’s Pathfinders Point Person (PPP).
 If no PPP is listed, then it is the League Director listed.

 Q: If a team has unused scholarships can they be reassigned to a team that needs one?

-A: These requests will be reviewed on a case by case basis and are at the discretion of NICA (nargis@nationalmtb.org) and Trek (Mike_Ridgeman@trekbikes.com).
+A: These requests will be reviewed on a case by case basis and are at the discretion of NICA and Trek at nargis@nationalmtb.org, if contacted well before the final deadline listed on the Pathfinders Coach Instructions page (Fall Leagues or Spring Leagues).

 Q; Where do we find the surveys for the coaches to complete?

 A: The surveys will be sent to the email address provided on the Coach Agreement and will be the one we use to communicate with you.
-You will get an email when the surveys come out.
+You will be notified by email when the surveys come out.

-The Start-of-Season Report will most likely be in August (Fall Leagues) or January (Spring Leagues) and the Post Season Coach Report in mid-November (Fall Leagues) or mid-May (Spring Leagues).
-Parents and student-athletes will also be emailed a survey in mid-November (Fall Leagues) or mid-May (Spring Leagues).
+The Start-of-Season Report will be sent in August (Fall Leagues) and January (Spring Leagues).
+The Post Season Coach Report will be sent in mid-November (Fall Leagues) and mid-May (Spring Leagues).
+Parents and student-athletes will also be emailed their own survey in mid-November (Fall Leagues) and mid-May (Spring Leagues).

 Q: I have pictures and video to share of the Pathfinder(s) on my team.
 How can I share them?